blackducksoftware/perceptor/README.md

 5. if using Atom, install the go-plus Atom package

-# Building
+## Building

 Check out [the makefile](./Makefile) -- from the root directory, run:

     make

+To run tests:

+    make test

+To run standard go linters:

+    make lint

-# Continuous Integration
+## Continuous Integration

 We build images, per commit, using cloud build files.
 We're open to changing our build artifacts over time; take a look at [cloudbuild.yaml](./cloudbuild.yaml).

-# Running
+## Running

 Check out [Protoform](https://github.com/blackducksoftware/perceptor-protoform/)!

-# Development Policy
+## Development Policy

-Perceptor embraces the traditional values of open source projects in the Apache and CNCF communities, and embraces ideas and community over the code itself.
+Perceptor embraces the traditional values of open source projects in the Apache and CNCF communities, and emphasizes ideas and community over the code itself.

 ## See a place to improve things?